jupyter-book/mystmd/docs/quickstart.md

 - export PDF, Word and $\LaTeX$ documents 📑
 - and create a website like this one 🌎

-The tutorials will be brief on explaining MyST syntax, we provide an [overview on MyST Markdown](./quickstart-myst-markdown.md) that provides more depth on syntax and pointers to other pages.
+The guides and in the form of tutorials and will be brief on explaining MyST syntax, but we include an [overview on MyST Markdown](./quickstart-myst-markdown.md) providing more depth on syntax and pointers to other pages.

 :::{note}
 :class: dropdown
 **Looking for JupyterBook docs?**

-The `myst` CLI is not the same as [JupyterBook](https://jupyterbook.org/), which uses Sphinx as the documentation engine!
+The `myst` CLI is not the same as [JupyterBook](https://jupyterbook.org/), which uses the Sphinx documentation engine!
 You can read about the [history of `mystjs` development](./background.md).
 The content that you build is compatible between tools in the MyST ecosystem, however, this tutorial focuses on the `mystjs` tools and CLI.

-The main capability of `mystjs` beyond JupyterBook is export to scientific PDF documents, and you can use the two tools together! 💚
+`mystjs` has capabilities beyond JupyterBook, for example exporting to scientific PDF documents, and you can use the two tools together! 💚
 :::
 ::::

 ## Prerequisites

-To follow along with this tutorial on your own computer, it is helpful if you have some familiarity with using the command line, as well as using a text editor and/or JuptyerLab.
+To follow along with this quickstart guide on your own computer, it is helpful if you have some familiarity with using the command line, as well as using a text editor and/or JupyterLab.

 Additionally, you should have these programs installed: